mickeykerr/CPE400-Semester-Project-Server-Car/README.md

 - Python 3
 - Raspbian OS

+#Notes
+All scripts for this project that were utilized for testing purposed can be found in the testscripts folder.
+All scripts for this project that were utilized in the actual project can be found in the scripts folder.
+The base folder is the html/php forms and scripts that pass information to the python scripts in scripts.

 # How this works
 This project works by first allowing individuals to access the webpage through the utilization of port forwarding through a router.
 Once the router handles this request, they are connected to the Apache2 web server running on the Raspberry Pi.
 On this webserver, there are four buttons, and a simple livestream.
 Pressing any of the buttons on this web server allows the user to make a POST request over the server.
 PHP gets this POST request, and runs the relevant python script on a seperate thread to allow the live stream to continue.
 The python scripts run the car itself, allowing it to go forward, left, and right.